A Blueprint for Learning Anatomy for Yoga Teaching

 8. Create anatomy-based themes that you can share in your sequencing.
 It’s really fun once you build a solid foundation of anatomy knowledge because then you’re able to build sequences that have different themes.
 One example would be a class focused on opening the front line of the body since students in our afternoon and evening classes have likely been sitting, hunched over their desks, all day.

 9. Provide cues that are clear and correct.
 The variety in cues is significant, as each teacher expresses their teaching in different ways.
 This is wonderful and speaks to each teacher’s authenticity.
 However, anatomy-based cues should be correct.
-Once you build your anatomy knowledge, you’ll never have to wonder if what you heard in another class is right, and you’ll never feel as if you’re just repeating a cue you heard without knowing if it’s correct.
+Once you build your anatomy knowledge, you’ll never have to wonder if what you heard in another class is right.
+And you’ll never feel as if you’re just repeating a cue you heard without knowing if it’s correct.

 10. Learn an important technique in self-care that is central to anatomy, myofascial release.
 Fascia, the connective tissue that runs throughout the body, is one of the key structures it’s important to understand.
 Myofascial release keeps fascia healthy by releasing tension in tight areas.
 While this is a potential workshop topic and might not be a technique you’d teach in a regular class, understanding more about it is helpful for developing a solid understanding of anatomy.